 Other authors propose that the AhR receptor can be both friend and foe, depending on conditions of exposure.
 Pollutants that bind the AhR for long periods of time, for example, may promote autoimmunity (Julliard et al. 2014).

 Dioxin also may affect other things related to type 1 diabetes.
-In mice treated with a chemical to give them a type 1-like diabetes, TCDD affects the gut microbiome and liver in detrimental ways (Lefever et al. 2016).
+In mice treated with a chemical to give them a type 1-like diabetes, TCDD affects the gut microbiome and liver in detrimental ways (Lefever et al. 2016; Massey et al. 2022).
 The AhR receptor is also involved in intestinal barrier function and the intestinal immune system (Lamas et al. 2018), both of which may be important in type 1 (see the Diet and the Gut page).
 Dioxin can also lead to an increased susceptibility to viruses (Fiorito et al. 2017).
 The relationship between infections, AhR, and the effect on the immune systems is pretty complicated, and scientists are still trying to figure it out (Ambrosio et al. 2019).
 Mice exposed to dioxin in early life and then viruses in later life had different T cell reactions and different epigenetic changes due to the virus than mice unexposed to dioxin.
 These changes are linked to autoimmune diseases (Burke et al. 2021).
 For an explanation of this study, see, Developmental Origins of Delayed Adult Immune Response: The AhR Connection, published in Environmental Health Perspectives (Pascual et al. 2021).